 - Postgraduate Certificate in Counselling from Edith Cowan University

 - dual Diploma in Complementary Therapies and Holistic Counselling

 August grew up nomadically, being raised in a variety of family structures and environments.
 This has given August a diverse cultural perspective on relationships and ways of finding belonging in the world.

 Being queer, trans and non-monogamous allows August to value ways of being that tend to be misrepresented and stigmatised.
 Acutely aware of the shortage of LGBTQIA+ mental health support available, they are passionate about helping those whom the system so often fails.

 Their own experience navigating trauma through holistic wellbeing approaches and psychotherapy has given August both empathy and a strong determination to support others in healing.

-August also has personal experience with disability.
-They see their work as a way to challenge dominant narratives society holds towards marginalised people, in particular when it comes to the sexual expression and body positivity, of folks who are so often censored in media and standard sex education models.
+August also has personal experience with disability and neurodiversity.
+They see their work as a way to challenge dominant narratives society holds towards marginalised people, in particular when it comes to the sexual expression and body positivity of folks who are so often censored in media and standard sex education models.

 August sees clients privately in person and via zoom or over the phone.
 They also run workshops in person around the country, internationally and online.

 For more information please get in touch via the 'Contact' page